encryptedcoins/encoins-v2/README.md

 ## Relay server installation

 This is a guide to run a relay server for ENCOINS v2.
-The server was developed by @zkFold and is also known as the UTxO Accumulator server.
+The server was developed by zkFold and is also known as the UTxO Accumulator server.

 ### Prerequisites